patrickmcelwee/slush-marklogic-node-wiki/Explaining-the-stack.md

 You will typically add and adjust [search options](https://docs.marklogic.com/guide/search-dev/query-options), and depending on need add a few custom [[REST extensions]] of your own.
-They can optionally rely on custom XQuery libraries that will be uploaded for you by Roxy.
+They can optionally rely on custom XQuery or Server-side Javascript libraries that will be uploaded for you by Roxy.

 You might also be adding configuration and code to leverage [MarkLogic's features](http://docs.marklogic.com/guide/app-dev), like